Grelot/blog/content/articles/obitools/index.md

-## Introduction

-The [OBITools](https://doi.org/10.1111/1755-0998.12428) software is a set of tools specifically designed for processing Next Generation Sequencing data in a DNA metabarcoding context, taking into account taxonomic information.
-It is distributed as an open source software available on the following website: http://metabarcoding.org/obitools.
+The [OBITools](https://doi.org/10.1111/1755-0998.12428) software is a set of tools specifically designed for processing Next Generation Sequencing data in a DNA metabarcoding context, taking into account taxonomic information. <!-- more -->They are distributed as an open source software available on the following website: http://metabarcoding.org/obitools.

 ## Data description: a bit of biology